 - In the formula cells, select your “Range.”
 This will include the Region column from the original data set.

 - Next select the “Criteria.”
 This will include the Region row from your newly created summary table.

 - Finally, select the “Sum Range.”
 This will include the Revenue column in the original data set.

 Step 5.
-Repeat Steps 3 and 4 to create formulas for your remaining regions – then you are done!
+Repeat Steps 3 and 4 to Create Formulas for Remaining Regions

 - How to Consolidate and Convert Dates to a Standard List of Pivot Table